 Being one of the best-selling authors in history.
-Agatha’s crime novels have produced some of the most recognisable characters in British literature, including Poirot and Miss Marple.
+Christie’s crime novels have produced some of the most recognisable characters in British literature, including Poirot and Miss Marple.

-In 1971 Agatha was presented with a damehood by Queen Elizabeth II for her services to literature.
+In 1971 Christie was presented with a damehood by Queen Elizabeth II for her services to literature.

 Who were her family?

 Agatha Mary Clarissa Miller was born into a comfortably middle-class family.
 Her father, Frederick Alvah Miller, was a stockbroker from New York, and her mother, Clara Boehmer, was the daughter of an army officer.
 Agatha had two older siblings named Margaret and Louis.

 In 1914 Agatha married Archibald Christie, an officer in the military.
 Together they had one child, named Rosalind, in 1919.
 The couple divorced in 1928.

 Agatha married her second husband, archaeologist Sir Max Mallowan, in 1930.

 The novelist Agatha Christie c1925.
 (Photo by Central Press/Getty Images)